Creating a task definition using the console - Amazon Elastic Container Service

 The Amazon ECS console JSON editor validates the following in the JSON file:

-• The file does not contain any extraneous keys
+• The file doesn't contain any extraneous keys.

 AWS CloudFormation stacks

-The following behavior applies to task definitions created in the new console before January 12, 2023.
+The following behavior applies to task definitions that were created in the new Amazon ECS console before January 12, 2023.

-When you create a task definition, the Amazon ECS console automatically creates a CloudFormation stack that has a name that begins with "ECS-Console-V2-TaskDefinition-".
-If you used the AWS CLI or SDK to deregister the task definition, then you must manually delete the task definition stack.
-For more information, see Deleting a Stack in the AWS CloudFormation User Guide.
+When you create a task definition, the Amazon ECS console automatically creates a CloudFormation stack that has a name that begins with ECS-Console-V2-TaskDefinition-.
+If you used the AWS CLI or an AWS SDK to deregister the task definition, then you must manually delete the task definition stack.
+For more information, see Deleting a stack in the AWS CloudFormation User Guide.

-Task definitions created after January 12, 2023 will not have a CloudFormation stack automatically created.
+Task definitions created after January 12, 2023, do not have a CloudFormation stack automatically created for them.

 Amazon ECS console